 - Select the electrical devices you plan on running at the same time. - 2.
 Total the running watts of these items.
-This is the amount of power you need to keep your items running. - 3.
-Identify the highest starting wattage of all devices identified in step 1.
+This is the amount of power you need to keep your items running. - Identify the highest starting wattage of all devices identified in step 1.
 Add this number to the number calculated in step 2.
 Starting wattage is the surge of power needed to start some electric driven equipment.
-Following the steps listed under "Power Management" will guarantee that only one device will be starting at a time.
+Following the steps listed under "Power Management" will guarantee that only one device will be starting at a time. - 4.
+If the generator power output is cut off due to an overload condition indicated by the AC overload blinking light, lower the load by unplugging one or more items, then press the AC overload reset button before restarting the generator for continued normal operation.